 I love the contrast between the ultra-modern wooden structure and historic city backdrop.
 Use the wood to create a unique frame for the city.

-If you have a zoom lens, you can ignore wooden structure entirely and focus on specific parts of the skyline.
+If you have a zoom lens, you can ignore the wooden structure entirely and focus on specific parts of the skyline.
 I loved the light on Catedral de Sevilla and Iglesia San Luis de los Franceses, so I chose to focus on these.

 Catedral de Sevilla and La Giralda